tsupplis/cpm86-crossdev/README.md

 - Assembler
 - Basic

+## Where to find CP/M-86?

+The source for CP/M-86 doc, sources and binaries is http://www.cpm.z80.de.

+A cleaned-up distribution and kernel is available at https://github.com/tsupplis/cpm86-kernel.
+This distribution is working well in virtual environments, patched with all known patches, 'y2k' friendly (it contains the version of tod which sources are in this project) and AT friendly.

 ## Key tools for CP/M-86 development
 - aztec c compiler version 3.4/3.40a (K&R, the CP/M-86 library is provided as c86.lib)
 - aztec c compiler version 4.2/4.10d (Almost ANSI, the code for the CP/M-86 library (c86.lib) is patched and recompiled from 3.4 sources, as it is not part of the default compiler package. a dos 1.1 library (d11.lib) is also provided in the same manner), the documentation can be found at (https://www.aztecmuseum.ca/docs/Aztec_C_MSDOS_4.10C_Commercial_Apr88.pdf)